Income from Other Sources and Taxes (IFOS): Guide

 TDS

 Income from Other Sources is one of the five heads of income.
-Any income which is not specifically taxable under any other head of income will be taxable under IFOS.
-For e.g., Gifts, dividends, etc., are taxable under IFOS.
+Any income that is not specifically taxable under any other head of income will be taxable under IFOS.
+E.g., Gifts, dividends, etc., are taxable under IFOS.

-The following are some of the income sources that are taxable under the head ‘income from other sources-(IFOS)’.
+The following are some taxable income sources under the head ‘income from other sources-(IFOS)’.

 This is an inclusive list and not an exhaustive list.